HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 5. Configure the `Appearance` settings as follows:
 ![Appearance settings in QGIS2web plugin interface](media/22.png)
 > - Under `Add layers list` select `Expanded`
-- Toggle on the checkbox next to `Highlight on hover`
-- Toggle on the checkbox next to `Show popups on hover`.
+- Toggle on the checkbox next to `Show popups on hover`

 6. Under the `Export` tab, click the ellipsis to the right of where it says `Export to folder`.
 Select a place to save your webmap to.
 Choose somewhere easy to find.
 Select open.
 ![Export settings in QGIS2web interface](media/23.png)